openhab/openhab-docs/_addons_bindings/zwave/doc/greenwave/gwpn1_3_0.md

 ### Group 1: Wheel position change

-This group supports 1 nodes.
+This group supports 1 node.

 ### Group 2: Current leakage on relay

-This group supports 1 nodes.
+This group supports 1 node.

 ### Group 3: Power level change

+The new power reading is sent if the delta of the change is greater than the defined minimum variation.
-This group supports 1 nodes.
+This group supports 1 node.

 ### Group 4: Over-current detection

-This group supports 1 nodes.
+This group supports 1 node.

 ## Technical Information